airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 After the loop exits (remember, it exits if, after a read, it detects the end of the file), it simply closes its file descriptors and exits.
-The close system call just takes the file descriptor to close in EBX-INDEXED.
+The close system call just takes the file descriptor to close in *%ebx*.

 The program is then finished!